 7. It can help you to resolve disputes

 This could mean disputes between customers and staff or internal disputes, but CCTV can help with both.
 With video evidence of what happened, you can investigate properly and establish what really happened.
 Examples of when this may be useful include claims of sexual harassment or aggressive behaviour from customers or staff.

 Compared to the cost of hiring a full-time security guard, CCTV surveillance cameras can save you a small fortune.
 You might think that you’ll have to pay just as much for someone to monitor real-time footage around the clock while on the premises.

 This cost is dramatically reduced since security camera systems are much more advanced and user-friendly.
 This is because many systems allow remote monitoring from a range of different devices, so you can check in whenever you need to from anywhere in the world.

 You can even set up real-time alerting, particularly useful at night when your shop is closed.
 The camera can detect movement and send you an instant alert to your smartphone so that you can take immediate action.

 Picture this scenario, one which many retail business owners are familiar with.
 A customer slips on a small puddle of water or other substance or trips over an obstacle that shouldn’t be there while shopping in your store.
 They may choose to pursue a compensation claim against your business if they are injured.

 If you don’t have video evidence of what happened, your business could very well end up paying out (or facing higher insurance premiums as a result) for false claims.
 With CCTV cameras, you can review the footage and instantly establish whether the claim is legitimate or the customer is pulling a fast one.

 10. It can help you to control access

-If you are planning to install cameras, make sure you keep UK data protection and privacy laws in mind.
-Avoid fitting them anywhere your staff or customers have a reasonable expectation of privacy and put measures in place to keep the footage secure.
+If you plan to install cameras, keep the UK data protection and privacy laws in mind.
+Avoid fitting them anywhere your staff or customers have a reasonable expectation of privacy, and put measures in place to keep the footage secure.